 Some people with anxiety disorder may find the relaxation response training can trigger feeling of anxiety and find they’re unable to practice this technique.
 For example a person with post traumatic stress disorder (PTSD) should address this problem first before engaging in CB practice.

 For these type of disorders there is a promising treatment based on the drug propranolol, a beta blocker medication used to treat high blood pressure and other cardiovascular dysfunctions.
 Is not among natural remedies for anxiety as it is of synthetic origin but its results can only be described as amazing.

-For PTSD, phobias and performance anxiety, propranolol works inhibiting the action of norepinephrine, a neurotransmitter that enhances memory consolidation.
-Individuals given propranolol immediately after trauma experienced fewer stress-related symptoms and lower rates of PTSD than respective control groups who did not receive the drug.
+For PTSD, phobias and performance anxiety, propranolol works inhibiting the action of Norepinephrine, a neurotransmitter that enhances memory consolidation.
+Individuals given propranolol immediately after trauma recall experienced fewer stress-related symptoms and lower rates of PTSD than respective control groups who did not receive the drug.